huohuoren4/docs/python/pytest/home.md

 # pytest: helps you write better programs

 ::: tip Tip
-pytest document version: `7.4.0`, only maintaining the lastest version.
+pytest document version: `7.4.0`. the lastest version is only maintained.

+lastest updated:  *2023/07/31*
 :::

 The `pytest` framework makes it easy to write small, readable tests, and can scale to support complex functional testing for applications and libraries.